theedgy/cc-post/POST.md

 So we have really basic store example here.
 After importing our reducers we have to combine them thanks to `combineReducers()` function which takes an object of all our reducers.

 The rest is a plain **Redux** `createStore` function.
-Returned state from that function we will pass down the tree by our mentioned earlier **Provider** to every rendered `children` which are passed to our store component.
+State returned from that function we want to pass down the tree by our mentioned earlier **Provider** to every rendered `children` which are passed to our store component.

 So, I hope it is clear, that to make it all connected we have to put our application as a children of Provider so let's extend our `App.js` file to return: